| This is the reference page for the HTML pre-processor GTML. It describes

 In addition, if you define the named constant INCLUDE_PATH,

-GTML will interpret it as a list of directories (separated by colons), to
+GTMLwill interpret it as a list of directories (separated by colons), to

 search for include files.
 Those directories may be absolute, or relative to

-By default, GTML writes its output files to the same directory as the
+the root path of the project.
+Output directoryBy default, GTMLwrites its output files to the same directory as the

 corresponding source file.
 You can override this by defining the named

+constant OUTPUT_DIR as the name of the output directory.
 If you are doing this with a project file, specify OUTPUT_DIR

 as the top-level output directory.
-GTML will create the same directory
+GTMLwill create the same directory

 hierarchy for the output files as for the input files (It creates

-By default all created files are created by changing the .gtm, or
+sub-directories as required).
+Output suffixBy default all created files are created by changing the .gtm, or

 .gtml extension of the source file to the .html one.